underscoreio/shapeless-guide/src/pages/labelled-generic/coproducts.md

 We use `FieldType` and `:+:` in the result type to declare the relationships between the three, and we use a `Witness` to access the runtime value of the type name.
-The result is an object containing a single key/value pair: the key being the type name and the value the result:
+The result is an object containing a single key/value pair, the key being the type name and the value the result:

 ```tut:book:silent